 A myth or legend is not always the same, and usually, it has many versions.
 In one account, Zeus was not willing to help Selene.
 He did not want to make Endymion immortal, so it was Hypnos, the god of sleep, who gave the handsome shepherd the power of sleeping with his eyes open.
 From now on, Endymion could constantly watch Selene moving across the night sky.
 It happened in a grotto in Asia Minor.

 In another version of the story, it was Zeus who asked Endymion and asked him what kind of life he would like to live.
 The young man, who had fallen in love with the lovely moon goddess, Selene, asked that he might sleep forever beneath her beautiful and soft light.

 Each night, he dreamed of a beautiful woman who came and made love to him.
 Selene gave birth to 50 daughters due to her visits to Endymion.

 Bust of Selene - Roman artwork.
 Image credit: Marie-Lan Nguyen/Wikipedia

 Their daughters represented the 50 lunar months of the Olympiad, or period of four years marking the beginning of the Olympic Games in ancient Greece.

 Selene And Helios Are Close Companions But Their Story Is Sad

-Once, when beautiful Selene and golden Helios walked together, Eos could stand the sight of them two together.
-She went to Zeus and tricked him, telling that Selene sends dangerous astral gods to Earth that ruin the planet.
+Once, when beautiful Selene and golden Helios walked together, Eos could not stand the sight of the two together.
+She went to Zeus and tricked him, telling him that Selene sent dangerous astral gods to Earth that ruined the planet.

 Zeus exploded with anger and immediately banished Selene to the Universe.
 She was forced to part with her beloved brother in pain and sadness.

-From that time, circling around his Earth with his golden chariot, Selene calls his brother from afar.
+From that time, circling his Earth with his golden chariot, Selene calls his brother from afar.